upinget/SuiteCRM-Click-To-Call/README.md

-# SuiteCRM Click to Call (Asterisk)
+# SuiteCRM Click to Call

 ## Requirement
-You need AstCTI installed with licenses in order to make this module works with SuitCRM.
+You need AstCTI (Asterisk CTI) or ctiSVR (Avaya CTI) installed with licenses in order to make this module works with SuitCRM.

 ## Installation
 Zip all files in the root directory, upload the file to SuiteCRM using the Admin Load Module function.

 ## Configuration
-Once the module is loaded, configure the IP address and port number of AstCTI server.
+Once the module is loaded, configure the IP address and port number of AstCTI or ctiSVR server.
 Also, configure the extension of each user.